Listen to This Article:

 Certified Master Chef®

 This is the highest certification granted by ACF in culinary arts.
 CMCs® are experts in cooking techniques and culinary knowledge.
-Only current Certified Executive Chefs® or Certified Culinary Educators® are eligible to apply.
-They must take advanced courses and get a letter of recommendation from a current CMC®.
-Finally, they must complete a grueling eight-day exam.
+In the past, only current Certified Executive Chefs® or Certified Culinary Educators® were eligible to apply.
+They must have taken advanced courses and received a letter of recommendation from a current CMC®.
+Finally, they must have completed a grueling eight-day exam.
 Chefs prepare for years to take this test, and only 72 have successfully passed it!
+These criteria for certification are currently under review, and applications are on hold, with potential changes coming soon.

 Personal/Private Chef Certifications from ACF

-For chefs who work with private clients, there are two certifications available from ACF.
+For chefs who work with private clients, there are two certifications available from ACF, each of which requires written and practical exams in addition to what we detail below.

 Personal Certified Chef®

 This level requires three years as an entry-level culinarian, plus at least one year as a personal chef.
-Applicants must also complete between 50 and 150 hours of continuing education, or get their associate degree.
+Applicants must also complete 30 hours of continued education in food safety and sanitation, as well as another 30 hours in nutrition and business management (90 hours total).

 Personal Certified Executive Chef®

 This is the next level for personal chefs.
-It requires 150-250 hours of continuing education or an associate degree, plus at least three years as a full-time personal chef.
+It requires the same 90 hours of continuing education as the Personal Certified Chef designation, an associate degree in culinary arts (or equivalent), and at least three years as a full-time personal chef.

 Pastry Certifications from ACF

-Bakers and pastry chefs will work their way through the ranks much like the culinary arts chefs.
+Bakers and pastry chefs will work their way through the ranks much like the culinary arts chefs, with all the credentials listed below requiring written and practical exams in addition to various other criteria.
 The top credential in pastry is even more difficult to achieve than Certified Master Chef®!

 Certified Fundamental Pastry Cook®

-This certification is for high school graduates who complete an accredited pastry program at their high school.
+This certification is for high school graduates (or equivalent) who complete 30 hours of coursework in food safety and sanitation and another 30 hours in nutrition.
 No pastry experience is required.

 Certified Pastry Culinarian®

-This can be earned by an entry-level pastry cook.
+This can be earned by an entry-level pastry cook with a high school diploma or equivalent.
 Experience requirements vary based on level of education.
 Applicants with a baking associate degree don’t have to complete additional coursework to be eligible.

 Certified Working Pastry Chef®

-This pastry chef supervises a pastry section or shift of at least two employees.
-They must also have four to five years of experience, along with some additional education.
+This pastry chef supervises a pastry section or shift of at least two full-time employees.
+They must also have three to five years of experience, along with some additional education.

 Certified Executive Pastry Chef®